projectinnovatenewark/csx2/workshops/workshop_3/ready_set_go.md

         pause()

-31. Lastly we set the "start_lights()" function to be called when the tactile button is pressed using the ".when_pressed()" method we learned earlier.
+31. Lastly, we set the "start_lights()" function to be called when the tactile button is pressed using the ".when_pressed()" method we learned earlier.

         button.when_pressed = start_lights